Quick answer

 1. Press Ctrl+F (Windows) or ⌘+F (Mac) to open the search bar.
 It will appear at the bottom of the screen.

 2. Type the search terms.
-All the matches will be highlighted in purple with the currently selected one in green.
+All the matches will be highlighted in purple, and the currently selected one will be in green.

 Firefox offers some helpful search options placed to the right of the search bar:

-• "Match Diacritics" - distinguishes accented letters.
-For example, with this option enabled, if you search for "rГ©sumГ©," it will not find "resume," whereas it otherwise would consider this a match.
+- “Match Diacritics” – distinguishes accented letters.
+For example, with this option enabled, if you search for “résumé,” it will not find “resume,” whereas it otherwise would consider this a match.

 Searching a web page with Vivaldi is quite similar to doing so on Google Chrome: